mills32/CELL-9-Fantasy-Computer-from-1985/README.md

 This is a weird fantasy hardware, maybe it is the computer I'd have loved as a kid.
-Imagine some planet in which they reached something like 1985, and people decided to distribute a free little pc. his is something like an Amiga, but more like a toy for everyone tostart programming with a very simplified hardware and software.
+Imagine some planet in which they reached something like 1985, and people decided to distribute a free little pc.
+It's something like an Amiga, but more like a toy for everyone to start programming with a very simplified hardware and software.

 Of course nearly all credits go to the creators of other fantasy computers like PICO-8.
-I just wanted to create my personal PICO-8 with much more "realistic" "1985's console hardware".
+I just wanted to create my personal PICO-8 with much more "realistic 1985's console hardware".

 ## 1 CPU